Doing Interdisciplinary Work in Applied Sociology

 I’d like to share with you my experience of trying to engage academic sociologists on my interdisciplinary work.

-Interdisciplinary research is highly valued outside academia, while academia mostly pays lip service to interdisciplinary work.
-Within academia, much of the the interdisciplinary “praise singing” of interdisciplinary work lies in its theorisation – what is interdisciplinary research, how should it be done, how might it theoretically change the world.
-Yet actual interdisciplinary work where researchers from different disciplines all work on the same end product together – that is largely being done by applied social scientists and our colleagues from other fields.
-I’ve worked in a couple of interdisciplinary environments and social science has been highly valued.
-It’s been my experience, and that of a few of my applied colleagues, that our interdisciplinary work is not similarly valued by our academic peers.
-How can this change?
+Interdisciplinary research is highly valued outside academia.
+Within academia, much of the the interdisciplinary work lies in its theorisation โ€“ what is interdisciplinary research, how should it be done, how might it theoretically change the world.
+Yetย the hands-on interdisciplinary work of researchers from different disciplines working on the same end product together is largely being done by applied researchers beyond the academy.

 This is where theory and practice need to match up.
-Interdisciplinary theory in academia might seem like a fad, perhaps, because academics don’t really see the end product.
-It’s also incredibly time consuming.
-You not only have to learn to work together with people who aren’t trained to think like you, you also have to do a lot of ground work to achieve mutual understanding of even the most basic concepts before you can even begin the work.
+Interdisciplinary work is incredibly time consuming.
+You not only have to learn to work together with people who arenโ€™t trained to think like you, but you also have to do a lot of ground work to achieve mutual understanding of basic concepts before you can even begin the work.

 For example, I’ve spent weeks and months as part of interdisciplinary teams working with through questions such as: What is a typology?
 What is ontology?
 How do we visually represent sociology concepts?

 What are your experiences in working within an interdisciplinary environment?
 Is this work well regarded by your academic peers?
 How might we improve the esteem of this research within the current academic model?
-Leave your comments below!
+Leave your comments below!ย

 This post was first published on our Sociology at Work LinkedIn group, as an expanded response to a post on OrgTheory.

-Maybe I’m wrong but I think one of the reasons people are not keen on interdisciplinary work especially currently is that doesn’t have the ‘WOW!’ factor.
+1. Maybe I’m wrong but I think one of the reasons people are not keen on interdisciplinary work especially currently is that doesn’t have the ‘WOW!’ factor.
 When we look at Durkheim, Plato, Aristotle, Marx etc. they conceptualised, hypothesized and could explain why society was the way it was and could almost predict the future of society that touched the then different classes and parts of society which could be argued still exist today.
 The political and economical state also differed much between now and then.
 Some might argue that they and academics before and after did all the critical analysis we use to argue and investigate things today and formulate explanations within either one or the other framework of past academics.

 For example, if we look at the academic society, from a functional perspective keeping the disciplines distinct and not merging or crossing boundaries that was set previously, or not too far if they did, is because of the different principles to make theories valid, that was created to be distinct from other disciplines and to be able to exist as a discipline.
 It could also been seen as easy a way of understanding and categorising different contexts of knowledge and research.
 Interdisciplinary work could seen as deviating from the set principles and could arguably cause unrest among some because of implications that it could cause for their specific field.